Dtabaja/Company_Manegment-nestJs-Backend/README.md

 2. List of all the user.
 3. List of all the Products.
 4. List of all the Orders.
-5. list of all the roles that can be given to the users.
+5. List of all the roles that can be given to the users.

 ## Installation